ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 #### Service Tests

 Service tests skip the UI and talk directly to the underlying services.
-They interact with a REST API or send messages to an Azure Service Bus, for example.
+They interact with a REST API or send messages to a service bus, for example.

 The scope of these tests can cover a single service or a combination of multiple services as shown in the following diagram.